Church San José of Gurabo

 The Church San José of Gurabo (Spanish: Iglesia San José de Gurabo) is a historic Catholic parish church located in Gurabo Pueblo (downtown Gurabo) in the municipality of Gurabo, Puerto Rico.
 The parish church is part of the Roman Catholic Diocese of Caguas.

 The current church structure dates to 1821, and it was erected 6 years after the official founding of the municipality of Gurabo.
-The church was added to the National Register of Historic Places on September 18, 1984.
+The church was added to the National Register of Historic Places on September 18, 1984, and to the Puerto Rico Register of Historic Sites and Zones in 2000.